 Aladdin Baking–Great Pitas and More Update

-1301 Carnegie Avenue, Cleveland Ohio just a block from both Progressive Field and the Wolstein Center.
+A couple of years ago I did a quick post on the Aladdin Bakery's store downtown (link if here) and I wanted to update it since they have done a major remodeling both inside and out.
+Aladdin Bakery is located at 1301 Carnegie Avenue, Cleveland Ohio just a block from both Progressive Field and the Wolstein Center.
 While I will stop at Aladdin when I am in the area to stock up on pitas (check out the day old rack by the center column for a bag of pitas for about 1/2 of a buck) , there is a lot more here then just that.
 There is a very nice menu of middle eastern foods at incredibly reasonable prices, with stuffed pies, such as spinach, cheese or meat; pita pizzas; stuffed sandwiches including a very good falafel, gyros and chicken shwarma; and salads such as humus and baba ganoush.
-Also there is a nice display case of middle-eaP3240117stern deserts including a variety of baklava and cookies.
+Also there is a nice display case of middle-eastern deserts including a variety of baklava and cookies.
 With the new face on the building and the new front room, the atmosphere has gone from a bit grubby to clean, a bit more spacious and more organized.
 For a fast, tasty and affordable bite, especially if you are headed to an Indians game, check out Aladdin.

 Thursday, March 31, 2011